Utah Leopold Conservation Award Seeks Nominees

 The application can be found at www.sandcountyfoundation.org/ApplyLCA.

 “The wise use of our resources and care for the land are always on the mind for Utah’s farmers and ranchers,” said Ron Gibson, Utah Farm Bureau Federation President.
-“I’m proud of the great efforts of Utah’s farmers and ranchers to take care of the land.
-I look forward to recognizing them for what they’ve been doing, and will continue to do, with this prestigious award.”
+“I’m proud of the great efforts of Utah’s farmers and ranchers to take care of the land and water, which is of great concern right now.
+I look forward to recognizing these farm and ranch families for what they’ve been doing, and will continue to do, with this prestigious award.”

 “Utah farmers and ranchers do an amazing job of caring for their lands and natural resources,” said Brent Tanner, executive vice president of the Utah Cattlemen’s Association.
 “The Leopold Conservation Award demonstrates that Utah farmers and ranchers are stewards of the land and truly care for the environment.”

 “Farmers and ranchers are the original conservationists, and they continue today to utilize tried and true practices, along with emerging technology, to conserve water, improve range ground, and enhance wildlife habitat,” said Western AgCredit President David Brown.
 “Utah farmers and ranchers have a great conservation story to tell, and we encourage them to showcase their contributions to environmental stewardship by applying for the Leopold Conservation Award.”

 “As a national sponsor for Sand County Foundation’s Leopold Conservation Award, American Farmland Trust celebrates the hard work and dedication of farmers, ranchers and forestland owners,” said John Piotti, AFT President and CEO.
 “At AFT we believe that conservation in agriculture requires a focus on the land, the practices and the people and this award recognizes the integral role of all three.”